-Spiders can lay their eggs in soil, making them virtually impossible to see or deal with until the eggs hatch.
+Spiders can lay their eggs in the soil, making them virtually impossible to see or deal with until the eggs hatch.
 The next thing you know, you are overrun with spiders crawling all over your house.

 Fortunately, with due diligence, it is possible to control spiders and their eggs with careful monitoring and supplies of the right types of products.
 Below, you can find details on how you can control these pests.